PistonY/ModelZoo.pytorch/README.md

 DCNv2[13], LIP[16].

-Special: Zero-initialize the last BN, just call it 'Zero γ'.
+Special: Zero-initialize the last BN, just call it 'Zero γ', only for post-active model.

 I'll only use 120 epochs and 128*8 batch size to train them.
 I know some tricks may need train more time or larger batch size but it's not fair for others.